cloudlabtech/SDK-SaaS/README.md

 The whole code is fully documented, so you can find out very quickly what the implementation is all about.

-## Introduction: The SaaS Building Blocks
+## The SaaS Building Blocks
-Every SaaS (Software-as-a-Service) has it's own features, it's own goals and it's own market.
+Every **SaaS** (Software-as-a-Service) has it's own features, it's own goals and it's own market.
 The concept of SaaS itself it's pretty simple: *it's a software distribution model in which a cloud provider hosts applications and makes them available to end users over the internet.*

 Over the time, some problems went big, and some problems went small.
 With the market niches all over the world and all big markets, a new concept was brought to us: the **Micro-SaaS**.
 The main difference shows itself from its monetary and company size point of view, where *Micro-SaaS is a small, self-funded software venture, run by one or two developers, that addresses a specific need.
 A micro-SaaS follows a service model (Software as a Service), with recurring payments (subscriptions) from hundreds or a few thousand customers.*